Ultra-low-frequency gravitational waves from individual supermassive black hole binaries as standard sirens: Introduction

-Recently, it was proposed in Ref.~\cite{Yan:2019sbx} that inspiraling SMBHBs to be detected by PTAs may also be used as bright sirens.
-The luminosity distances of currently available SMBHB candidates detected by EM observations \cite{Valtonen:2008tx} with known redshifts may be measured by the PTA GW observations, then the distance-redshift relation can be used to constrain cosmological parameters.
-In Ref.~\cite{Yan:2019sbx}, a preliminary study on constraining dark energy parameters was performed, in which only the equation-of-state (EoS) parameters of dark energy are set free but other cosmological parameters are all fixed.
-Obviously, such a treatment cannot reveal how well the PTA nanohertz GW observations could constrain cosmological parameters.
+Recently, it was proposed in Ref.~\cite{Yan:2019sbx} that inspiraling SMBHBs to be detected by PTAs could also serve as bright sirens.
+The luminosity distances of currently available SMBHB candidates detected by EM observations \cite{Valtonen:2008tx} with known redshifts may be measured by the PTA GW observations.
+Subsequently, the distance-redshift relation can be used to constrain cosmological parameters.
+In Ref.~\cite{Yan:2019sbx}, a preliminary study on constraining dark energy parameters was performed, in which only the equation-of-state (EoS) parameters of dark energy were allowed to vary, while all other cosmological parameters were fixed.
+Obviously, such a treatment cannot reveal how well the PTA nHz GW observations could constrain cosmological parameters.
 Actually, the most prominent advantage of GW bright sirens in cosmological parameter estimations is that they can break the degeneracies between cosmological parameters \cite{Zhang:2019ylr,Zhang:2019loq,Jin:2020hmc,Wang:2021srv}.
-The capabilities of the bright sirens from ground-based detectors and space-borne observatories of breaking the parameter degeneracies have been widely discussed (see Ref.~\cite{Bian:2021ini} for a recent review), but the relevant studies on the standard sirens from PTA observations are still absent.
-Here the first question to be answered is what role the ultra-low-frequency GW bright sirens can play in breaking the degeneracies between cosmological parameters.
+The capabilities of the bright sirens from ground-based detectors and space-borne observatories in breaking the parameter degeneracies have been widely discussed (see Ref.~\cite{Bian:2021ini} for a recent review), but the relevant studies on the standard sirens from PTA observations are still absent.
+Here, the first question to be answered is what role ultra-low-frequency GW bright sirens can play in breaking the degeneracies between cosmological parameters.